 - Start raising money and put together a fundraising strategy

 - Public speaking and events

 ‘Should I run for office?’
 That’s a question every potential candidate asks themselves at some point.

-But if you’ve decided to make a difference, good for you!
+But if you think your can make a difference by running for office, good for you!